DGMarkel/DGMarkel.github.io/_posts/2018-06-25-building_fresh_kitchen_with_sinatra.markdown

 * by directing users to the appropriate Fresh Direct page to replace products close to expiration
 * by warning users of, and automatically removing, expired products

 Before any project, I like to sit down and put together a pretty seriously fleshed-out game plan.
 I had a very limited amount of time to build out the website: about three days.
-Most of that hour was spent putting together two separate plans of attack: one was a list of essential tasks, to get a working site up and running; the other was a wishlist of items that weren't necessarry but would add to the user experience.
+Most of that hour was spent putting together two separate plans of attack: one was a list of essential tasks, to get a working site up and running; the other was a wishlist of items that weren't necessary but would add to the user experience.

 The following includes highlights from both lists: